-- ✓ Food preparation related tasks are often performed by only one household member in approximately 42% of households, on average. - On average, in 48% of households, these various tasks are shared among the household members. - There is extremely limited reliance on external help for food preparation related tasks.
+- ✓ Food preparation related tasks are often performed by only one household member. - $\checkmark$ On average, in 16% of households, these various tasks are also shared among their members.

 Figure 8.
 Division of household food preparation related tasks between hired help, male household members, and female household members